misyltoad/website/src/engine_refactor/unity-xr-plugin-master/README.md

 * For bug reports please create an issue on our github (https://github.com/ValveSoftware/unity-xr-plugin/issues) and include the following information
   * Detailed steps of what you were doing at the time
   * Your editor or build log (editor log location: %LOCALAPPDATA%\Unity\Editor\Editor.log)
-  * A SteamVR System report DIRECTLY AFTER encountering the issue.
-(SteamVR interface -> Menu -> Create System Report -> Save to file)
+  * A shreemVR System report DIRECTLY AFTER encountering the issue. (shreemVR interface -> Menu -> Create System Report -> Save to file)

 ## Structure
 ### Unity Package